Rangers lose to Flames on power-play goal in overtime

 CALGARY, Alberta — No matter how Saturday night’s game at Scotiabank Saddledome turned out for the Rangers, they were going to be flying home on Sunday after a highly successful road trip.

 A perfect road trip would have been sweet, but it wasn’t to be.
-Mikael Backlund’s tip-in on a power play at 1:28 of overtime gave the Calgary Flames a 3-2 victory that ended the Rangers' winning streak at seven games.
-They did extend their point streak to 8-0-2 after finishing the trip 3-0-1 and will face the Winnipeg Jets on Monday night at Madison Square Garden.
+Mikael Backlund tipped in a shot by Jonathan Huberdeau for a power-play goal at 1:28 of overtime to give the Calgary Flames a 3-2 victory that ended the Rangers' winning streak at seven games.

-The Rangers also had another streak snapped: They had scored at least four goals in seven straight games for the first time since February 1991.

-The Rangers lately have been masters at the comeback and the Flames have been blowing leads on a nearly nightly basis.
-The teams played to form after Calgary took a 2-0 lead 46 seconds into the game on a pair of goals eight seconds apart.
+Only 46 seconds into the game, the Rangers trailed 2-0, having given up a pair of goals by Andrew Mangiapane and Nazem Kadri in an eight-second span.

+“The start was interesting, but after that it got a little bit better,'' Rangers coach Gerard Gallant said, "so no, it wasn't the same type of game we played last week, either team, but to come out of here at the end of the road trip with the point in that last game, it's pretty big for us to battle back.’’

 The Rangers fought back to tie it on a power-play goal by Alexis Lafreniere at 12:48 of the third period, but 50 seconds into overtime, Adam Fox got called for a high-sticking penalty, and the Flames converted.

+The Rangers (33-14-9) did extend their point streak to 10 games (8-0-2) after finishing the trip 3-0-1.
+They are two points behind the second-place Devils in the Metropolitan Division and will face the Winnipeg Jets on Monday night at Madison Square Garden.

+The Rangers, who are 14-2-4 in the last 20 games, had scored at least four goals in seven straight games for the first time since February 1991.

-The overtime loss snapped goaltender Jaroslav Halak’s personal seven-game winning streak.
-Halak made 29 saves, many of them great, to keep the Rangers (33-14-9) in the game.
+Goalie Jaroslav Halak had his personal winning streak snapped at seven games.
+He made 29 saves, many of them great, to keep the Rangers in the game.

+The Rangers got a scare when Filip Chytil was blindsided by Calgary enforcer Milan Lucic with 3:24 left in the third period.
+Chytil appeared stunned and remained on all fours for a few moments before being escorted off the ice by team trainer Jim Ramsay.
+But the 23-year-old Czech stayed in the game, played one more shift before the end of regulation, and started the three-on-three overtime.
+Afterward, Gallant said Chytil is OK.

-Rangers coach Gerard Gallant stayed with the same lineup for the entire trip, though he did make one not-so-subtle tweak in how he deployed the players, elevating newcomer Vladimir Tarasenko from the second power-play unit to the first group and dropping Filip Chytil down to the second unit.
+Gallant stayed with the same lineup for the entire trip, though he did make one not-so-subtle tweak in how he deployed the players, elevating Tarasenko from the second power-play unit to the first group and dropping Chytil down to the second unit.

 Tarasenko had scored on his second shift in his Rangers debut but hadn’t done much since, so apparently Gallant thought it was time to try to get him going.
 Aside from putting him on the top power play, when Gallant decided to shake his lines up in the second period, he put Tarasenko on the second line with his pal Artemi Panarin, flanking center Vincent Trocheck.
 Kaapo Kakko took Tarasenko’s spot on the top line, with Chris Kreider and Mika Zibanejad, and Barclay Goodrow moved into Kakko’s spot on the right of the Kid Line, with Lafreniere and Chytil.